Robin-C/QOVER_case_study/readme.md

 * Python (tested with 3.10)
 * Git

-You can either copy and paste the content of the `startup.sh` script at the root of the repo and follow along step by step.
+You can either copy and paste the content of the `startup.sh` script into a file named `startup.sh` and run `source startup.sh` **OR** you can follow step by step below.

 ## 1. Clone repo and cd into it
 `git clone git@github.com:Robin-C/QOVER_case_study.git && cd QOVER_case_study`